kpalang/mirth-plugin-guide/Readme.md

 1. Click save

 __MacOS__:
-1. Step 1
+1. Open `Terminal` and use the command line.
+1. Navigate `cd /Applications/Mirth Connect Administrator Launcher.app/Contents/java/app`
+1. Execute `java -jar mirth-client-launcher.jar -k -d`

 __Linux__:
 1. You're on Linux.
-You figure it out :)
+You figure it out :) Linux should be very similar to MacOS.
+Find the install path to the JAR, run the jar with the `-k` flag.

 The full list of flags can be found when running `launcher --help`, but I'll list the options for launche version 1.2.0 here:
 ```